GIT First Time Applying in Canada

 It takes approximately one month to review your application once all required documents have been received.
 For information about checking the status of your application please see Application Status.

-An academic review will be conducted to determine if you meet the minimum academic requirements for GIT status.
+An academic review will be conducted to determine if you meet the minimum academic requirements for GIT registration.
 Following this review, academic examinations may be assigned.
-Please note that you will not be enrolled as an GIT unless you are deemed academically qualified or have successfully completed the academic exams assigned.
+Please note that you will not be registered as an GIT unless you are deemed academically qualified or have successfully completed the academic exams assigned.

-Once enrolled, you will be sent a notification email and a certificate of enrollment.
+Once registered, you will be sent a notification email and a certificate.

 Please note that effective November 1, 2020, Engineers and Geoscientists BC will be implementing competency-based assessment for geoscience applicants.
-New applicants for the professional geoscientist (P.Geo.) designation from November 1, 2020 onwards will be required to report their experience using the competency reporting system.
+New applicants for the professional geoscientist (P.Geo.) designation from November 1, 2020 onwards will be required to report their experience using the Competency Assessment System.

-Existing applicants who applied for P.Geo. prior to November 1, 2020 will have the option to continue reporting their experience using the traditional method they began with or elect to use the competency reporting system.
-Any existing applicants who do not complete their applications using the traditional method by January 1, 2022 will be required to report their experience using the competency reporting system.
+Existing applicants who applied for P.Geo. prior to November 1, 2020 will have the option to continue reporting their experience using the traditional method they began with or elect to use the Competency Assessment System.
+Any existing applicants who do not complete their applications using the traditional method by January 1, 2022 will be required to report their experience using the Competency Assessment System.

-GITs applying for P.Geo. are expected to report geoscience work experience using the Geoscience Work Experience Template.
-For more information on the experience requirements for P.Geo. registration, please visit the Experience Qualifications section.
+GITs who applied for P.Geo. prior to November 1, 2020 may report geoscience work experience using the Geoscience Work Experience Template.
+For more information on the experience requirements for P.Geo. registration, please visit the Experience Qualifications section of Geoscientist First Time Applying in Canada.

 If you gain experience in a different discipline from your academic qualifications, you will need to undergo an academic review and may be assigned an interview and/or examinations.